PateShin/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.
 - Only one tag can be edited at a time, valid tag index and new tag name must be provided.
 - Duplicated tags are not allowed.
-- Able to remove all the employee’s tags by typing `:tag -1`.
+- Remove all the employee’s tags by typing `:tag -1`.

-Example:
+Examples:

 `/edit 240001 :phone 91234567 :email johndoe@example.com`:
 Edits the phone number and email address of employee with ID 240001 to be 91234567 and johndoe@example.com respectively.